INVOLUNTARY MEDICATION OBJECTORS (VACCINATION/FLUORIDE) PARTY CONSTITUTION

 - The party supports amendments to the Australian Constitution to entrench fundamental rights, such as the right to freedom of thought, religion and conscience.

-- The Party will support sustainable environmental policies.
+- The Party will support environmental policies.

 - The Party supports smaller government and less government intervention into the lives and business of Australian citizens.